t-a-g-o/t-a-g-o/README.md

 # ❓ Who I am:
 Hey, I’m Santiago, a 17-year-old developer from a small city in<br/>
 Northern California.
-I make websites using HTML and CSS, and I’ve<br/>
+I make websites and apps using React and Next.js, I’ve<br/>
 recently gotten into backend and frontend development with my latest<br/>
 project, Ascendara.